Characteristics of a natural-looking hairline

 A mature hairline is a new hairline that forms higher up on the forehead when men transition from adolescence to adulthood.
 It occurs about an inch higher up relative to your childhood hairline, it is well defined and with a small degree of temporal recession.
 It is actually fairly common, with only 5% of males maintaining their adolescent hairlines.

-Our Glasgow clinic is now offering a range of effective treatment options for men and women experiencing a receding hairline.
+Our Glasgow clinic now offers a range of effective treatment options for men and women experiencing a receding hairline.
 Early-stage hair loss patients may benefit from non-surgical treatments such as medication, which can help reduce and even reverse hair thinning.
 Combining medical therapy with surgical treatment may be a better option for patients with more advanced hair loss.

-Creating a natural hairline is possibly one of the most critical steps of a successful hair transplant and reflects on the surgeon’s aesthetic and artistic flare.
+Creating a natural hairline is possibly one of the most critical steps of a successful hair transplant and reflects the surgeon’s aesthetic and artistic flare.

-The design of the hairline is the heart of hair restoration surgery.
+The design of the hair line is the heart of hair restoration surgery.
 No other part of the procedure will have as much impact on the patient’s appearance.

 The hairline frames the face and improves the aesthetic appearance lost through baldness.
-It is also without a doubt the area of the scalp that receives the most direct visual scrutiny.
+It is also, without a doubt, the area of the scalp that receives the most direct visual scrutiny.

 A poor hairline design is one of the main reasons for bad results and repair work.